 - Staff involved in the collection, storage and handling of donor milk

 - Staff in community services hat support breast milk donors and mothers or carers of infants receiving donor milk

 - Women who donate breast milk or who would like to donate breast milk

-- The care and treatment of babies who receive donated breast milk
+- Mothers and carers of infants who receive donor breast milk

 This guideline was previously called donor milk banks: the operation of donor milk bank services.